Welcome to Boston University School of Social Work’s Worcester Hybrid MSW Program!

 PRE-ENTRANCE ACTIVITIES

-This is a mandatory event for all incoming Worcester Hybrid students where you will have the opportunity to learn about the expectations and structure of the program, to explore the systems with which you will be working during your tenure at BUSSW, and to meet all incoming off campus students as well as spend time with the Worcester Hybrid cohort members.
+This is a mandatory event for all incoming Worcester Hybrid students where you will have the opportunity to learn about the expectations and structure of the programs, explore systems you will be working in during your tenure at BUSSW, and meet all incoming Off-Campus students, as well as spend time with your campus cohort members.

 Boston University School of Social Work Worcester Hybrid Program students may be eligible for funding in the form of a Federal Direct Unsubsidized Direct Loan, private credit-based loans, tuition reimbursement through employers, and/or veterans benefits.